qclaogui/codelab-monitoring/README.md

 ## Docker Compose

-These instructions will get you through the deploying samples with Docker Compose.
+The easiest way to run project locally is to use docker compose, these instructions will get you through the deploying samples with Docker Compose.

 ***Prerequisites:*** Make sure that you have Docker and Docker Compose installed

-> NOTE:
+> Note:
 > `include` is available in Docker Compose version 2.20 and later, and Docker Desktop version 4.22 and later.

 ### [Monolithic mode (单体模式)](./docker-compose/monolithic-mode)